siunam321/CTF-Writeups/Proving-Grounds-Play/BBSCute/README.md

 Looks like it's the captcha's value!

-We can use the generate captcha button to refresh it's value.
+We can use the `Refresh captcha` button to refresh it's value, and using Firefox's "Inspect" -> "Network" feature to see the GET response.

 ![](https://github.com/siunam321/CTF-Writeups/blob/main/Proving-Grounds-Play/BBSCute/images/a11.png)